 The panel looked at the evolution of global citizenship education, the contributions of academia to cross-sectoral collaboration in Spain, and how to further integrate practices in Europe.

-The third event will take place online on 14 May 2020 at 16:00 GMT, 17:00 CET as part of the Sinergias ED international webinar series on "Ibero-American Experiences on Collaboration between Higher Education Institutions and Civil Society".
+The third event took place online on 14 May 2020 at 16:00 GMT, 17:00 CET as part of the Sinergias ED international webinar series on "Ibero-American Experiences on Collaboration between Higher Education Institutions and Civil Society".
 More information is available here

 EADI Bridge 47 Knowledge Exchange Partnerships Conference

-EADI and Bridge 47 will bring together the experts and institutions that have actively participated in the process of building up knowledge exchange partnerships in Europe for a conference to be held on June 30 and July 1, 2020 in The Hague, as part of the “EADI/ISS General Conference 2020: Solidarity, Peace and Social Justice”.
-Panels, a keynote speech and a closed workshop will be held as a closing event for this phase of the process.
-More information here
+EADI and Bridge 47 will bring together the experts and institutions that have actively participated in the process of building up knowledge exchange partnerships in Europe for a conference to be held online in mid-December 2020.
+The event will have the format of an expert seminar.
+More information will follow soon.

 EADI Bridge 47 Webinars on Knowledge Exchange Partnerships

 As part of the knowledge dissemination and resource sharing within the Bridge 47 global network, EADI contributed to the organization of two Bridge 47 webinars on partnerships, focusing on the experience of the South Eastern Europe and Iberian Knowledge Exchange Partnerships.

 Webinar on Building Partnerships in Global Citizenship Education, December 2019